cemvarol/AZ-400-JenkinsLab/JenkinsLab.md

 1. [Create My Shuttle Project for this Lab](https://azuredevopsdemogenerator.azurewebsites.net/?Name=MyShuttle)

+>**Important Note:** You may have already done Task 3 if you are following the course excel file.

 ### EXERCISE 2: Set Up Jenkins
 >
 #### Task 1: -- Download and Start Jenkins